 There’s just no need to press down too hard on electric guitar strings if you play on a guitar with a standard setup.
 It can be tempting to press much harder than necessary when you’re new and inexperienced.
 Make sure you’re applying the right amount of pressure when you play.

-Above all, pressing too hard on the guitar strings will make it much more difficult to learn, and therefore can be discouraging.
+Above all, pressing too hard on the guitar strings will make it much more difficult to learn, and therefore can be discouraging (relevant question: how far can you bend a guitar string?).
 Taking the time to figure out how hard to press the strings will ensure you’re getting the most out of your playing!